Gnomeball/SwackQuote/README.md

 Quotes taken from antiquity should use [Common Era](https://en.wikipedia.org/wiki/Common_Era) dating.

+When adding quotes, please ensure to update the count if applicable.

 Any discord-accepted markdown should be parsed properly.

 For further reading, see: